pglass/nose-mp-split/README.rst

 - There's no need to edit your tests to contain a nose-specific flag.
 - It evenly distributes test cases (rather than test classes) across processes.
-  This utilizes worker process better to speed up test runs, especially if one class takes much longer to run than the others.
+  This utilizes worker process better to speed up test runs, especially if one class has many tests cases and takes much longer to run than the others.
 - It produces more responsive output.
 Since nose runs test *classes* in worker processes, it waits until each class has finished before printing the results for that class.
 This plugin ensures the results of a test case are printed